features

 Portrait of American Hip-Hop musician and rapper Spoonie Gee (born Gabriel Jackson), New York, 1981.

-Spoonie Gee: Recognize The Godfather Of Rap
+Hip-Hop History Month: Spoonie Gee - The Godfather Of Rap

 The History of Double-Time Rhyme